ahmad-alismail/LangChain-for-LLM-Application-Development/README.md

 At the end of the course, you will have a model that can serve as a starting point for your own exploration of diffusion models for your applications.

-## About the Course

-This one-hour course, instructed by the creator of LangChain Harrison Chase as well as Andrew Ng, will vastly expand the possibilities for leveraging powerful language models, where you can now create incredibly robust applications in a matter of hours.